QuadraticEmphasis18/Lilypots-Library/README.md

 The second biggest challenge were the tiny errors I made when I tried running the editor and the webpage was blank.
 They were small enough to fix and yet their impact superseeded their size.
 I soon realised it was because I didn't have links to the pages and later my css contained in the assets directory.

 The third biggest challenge were the image links failing to work.
 I worked backwards from the problem and googled how to acquire a jpeg/png link and then when that didn't work I went straight back to where they were stored only to find they'd vanished.
 Odd I thought, so I reuploaded them and now they work.
 Thank goodness for small victories, eh?
-It's a good job I weirdly enjoy de-pickling my own bugs.
+It's a good job I weirdly enjoy debugging my own bugs.

 # Screenshots:

+Images are not shown
+Text is all over the place
+Changed the code so that there is an alt attribute (see errors, warnings and info in previous image) in every image as displayed

+I've had another look at how to refine and target the images using Bootstrap within CSS but as you can see it's going wrong more often than it's going right.
+Back to the drawing board and chin-scratching I go.
+If you think I make things easy for myself, you are much mistaken but these are the kinds of problems and pickles I love to solve.
+Believe you me, I will solve this and I am going to enjoy the process. :) Enjoy the ride.

+42 warnings:

+Ahhh… so much to do but with a bit of chin scratching, elbow grease, builder's brews in me and my mate Google helping me out I'll get there.
+I am not giving up this easily.

+So I have finally solved my div background colour issue and it turns out I put the property in the wrong place.
+It was here:

+And now it's here:

+This allowed me to target a different background-colour property for the divs like this:

+My sign-up page now looks a lot clearer and easier to read and best of all nothing like the run-through project while still maintaining a simple yet classy nature.
+Boom!

+Pretty sure these images speak for themselves (and though they will in future have links to other pages) I really think they can be appreciated without text on them.
+Besides the text really takes away from the experience.

+My last challenge in building this website is moving the footer to the bottom of the page.
+The problem may be due to the margin.
+On reflection, it's actually due to the height.

 ## Tech/Framework used: